 3. Project duration is normally 8-12 weeks and must end before the submission date of the student’s academic dissertation.
 Any time allowed during this period for writing up should be agreed with the student and academic supervisor in advance.
 If the project does not allow sufficient time for writing up, the project must end at least 2 weeks before the student’s submission date, to be agreed with the student and academic supervisor.
 The duration must be agreed by all parties prior to commencement

 4. Timing of placements: for most students this will be May – August 2022.
 We also have a number of students who will also be looking for placements commencing in September, so please let your TDL contact know if that is of interest.

 5. Any background checks, on-boarding, etc must be started as soon as the student has been identified and offered a Project.
 Please ensure any stakeholders (including external service providers) in this process are aligned as soon as possible and that the checks can be completed well in advance of the student’s start date.

-7. An industrial supervisor/s should be identified (preferably a permanent member of staff) prior to the placement commencing .
+6. An industrial supervisor/s should be identified (preferably a permanent member of staff) prior to the placement commencing.
 The student will also have an academic supervisor who will liaise with the industrial supervisor and the student.
-There should be regularly meetings with the industrial supervisor and the student at least weekly.
-There should also be regular meetings (at least monthly) with the industrial supervisor, academic supervisor and student.
+There should be regular meetings with the industrial supervisor and the student at least weekly.
+There should also be regular meetings (at least weekly) with the industrial supervisor, academic supervisor and student.

-9. Any IP agreements/restrictions should be discussed and resolved before the placement commences.
+8. Any IP agreements/restrictions and/or NDA requirements should be discussed and resolved before the placement commences.
 IP normally resides with the company with the stipulation that the student has access to the elements required to complete their dissertation.
-The academic supervisor will be the main point of contact on IP issues.
+The academic supervisor will be the main point of contact on IP issues and NDA issues.